top of page

 2) Because our rescue/foster space is so limited, if we hold onto perfectly healthy, adoptable animals, then we have no space to take in more animals, which is unfair to the hundreds of cats and dogs with their lives on the line, waiting for a foster home to open up.

 If you're not prepared to take your kitty home at the time of adoption, please wait to see if the kitty is still available when you are ready.
-Many of our rescues have waitlists of adopters, so this way, we can keep the process fair and moving.
+Frequently, our rescues have waitlists of adopters, so this way, we can keep the process fair and moving.

 8) Can I do foster-to-adopt?